 Depending on your symptoms, you may need any of the following:

-- Estrogen therapy: Estrogen may help strengthen the pelvic muscles and keep your cystocele from getting worse.
-This may be taken as a pill, applied as a cream, or inserted in your vagina.
+- Estrogen may help strengthen the pelvic muscles and keep your cystocele from getting worse.
+This may be taken as a pill, applied as a cream, or inserted into your vagina.

-- Pessary or tampon: A pessary is a plastic or rubber ring and a tampon is a plug of cotton or other absorbent material.
-These are placed inside the vagina to support the bulging tissues in your bladder and vagina.
+- A pessary or tampon can be placed inside the vagina to support the bulging tissues in your bladder and vagina.
+A pessary is a plastic or rubber ring and a tampon is a plug of cotton or other absorbent material.

-- Surgery: You may need surgery to lift your bladder back into place.
-During surgery, stitches or a mesh patch may be placed between your bladder and vagina to hold your bladder in place.
+- Surgery may be needed to lift your bladder back into place.
+Stitches or a mesh patch may be placed between your bladder and vagina to hold your bladder in place.

-- Avoid straining: Do not lift heavy objects, stand for long periods of time, or strain to have a bowel movement.
-Prevent constipation by drinking plenty of liquids and eating foods high in fiber.
+- Avoid straining.
+Do not lift heavy objects, stand for long periods of time, or strain to have a bowel movement.
+Prevent constipation by drinking more liquids and eating foods high in fiber.
 Ask how much liquid you should drink every day.
-High fiber foods include fresh fruits, vegetables, and whole grains.
+High-fiber foods include fresh fruits, vegetables, and whole grains.

 - You have a fever.

 - You have chills or feel weak and achy.